The Revolution of TRUTH and Rebirth of OUR Nation

 Niiji Nation believes that the path to lasting strength and independence begins with building and supporting our own (no different than any other group or race).
 By investing in our own businesses, creating safe and thriving neighborhoods, and circulating resources within our communities, We can reclaim economic power, preserve culture, and create opportunities for future generations.
 When we support each other, WE ALL RISE!

-Colonizers intentionally disconnected Niiji people (Black Americans) from their true history, divided our ancestors, replaced true history with trauma-focused narratives like slavery limiting the full humanity of Niiji people, they stole culture (music, fashion, language, spirituality etc.) and profited from it while denying its origin.
+Colonizers intentionally disconnected Black Americans from their true history, divided our ancestors, replaced true history with trauma-focused narratives like slavery limiting the full humanity of our people, they stole culture (music, fashion, language, spirituality etc.) and profited from it while denying its origin.
 They continue to this very day, coming up with new ideas/policies to erase and divide.

 Their purpose:

-If we unify across economic, political, cultural, and spiritual lines, the impact could be transformative — not just for our own communities, but for the entire structure of American society.
+If we unify across economic, political, cultural, and spiritual lines, the impact could be transformative.

 What could realistically be accomplished: